Sikhulile Moyo

-Sikhulile Moyo is a Zimbabwean virologist working as the laboratory director of the Botswana–Harvard AIDS Institute Partnership and a research associate at the Harvard T.H.
+Sikhulile M. Moyo is a Zimbabwean virologist working as the laboratory director of the Botswana–Harvard AIDS Institute Partnership in Gaborone.
+He is a research associate in immunology and infectious diseases at the Harvard T.H.
 Chan School of Public Health.
 In November 2021, Moyo and his laboratory were the first to identify the SARS-CoV-2 Omicron variant.
 In 2022, Moyo was listed in the Time 100 list.

 Early life and education

 Moyo was born in Zimbabwe.
 He completed an undergraduate degree at the University of Zimbabwe in 1996.
 He completed a master's degree in applied microbiology at the University of Botswana in 2000.
 In 2006, Moyo completed a M.P.H. at the University of Limpopo (MEDUNSA-campus).
 His thesis was titled Modelling the HIV / AIDS in Botswana: the representativeness of the ANC based estimates of HIV prevalence in Botswana and implications for monitoring the epidemic.
 Moyo completed a Ph.D. in medical virology at Stellenbosch University in 2016.
 Tulio de Oliveira was one of his professors.
 His dissertation was titled Evolutionary trends and dynamics of HIV-1C in Botswana.